Ignia/Style-Guide/README.md

 ## General Principles
 - Be consistent
-- Do not be afraid of whitespace; it greatly encourages readability
+- Do not be afraid of whitespace; it greatly enhances readability
 - Leverage well-established conventions; break with convention only with good rationale
 - When working with existing code bases, always follow any established conventions (i.e., ignore this document)